sboily/xivo-unified/README.md

 1. apt-get install python-virtualenv python-pip rabbitmq-server
 2. virtualenv xivo-unified
-3. source xivo-unified/bin/activate
+3. source xivo-unified/bin/activate (activate the virtualenv)

-Go to your xivo-unified sources

-4. pip install -r requirements.txt

-You need to execute the run.py to create the database.
+4. pip install -r requirements.txt (install the dependences, go to the root of the sources)

-5. python ./run.py initdb
+5. python ./run.py initdb (init the DB)

-To launch the application

-6. python ./run.py run
+6. python ./run.py run (launch the application)

-and to launch celery

-7. python ./runcelery.py worker
+7. python ./runcelery.py worker (lauch the task process)

 Important note, the DEBUG settings in conf.py need to be true for the moment because we use the reload system from flask in debug mode for the market.